felwal-edu/dh2642-flowerfield/README.md

 Probably implement a `detailPresenter` and -`View`, allowing the user to click on a plant and view more detailed info.

+Experience points (XP) for collecting flowers, added to ones profile.

 ## Project file structure (short description/purpose of each file)

 Framework used: Vue